Hain Home-Ed Hub: our Social Hub for Home-Educated School-Age Kids

 Are you a parent who’s home-educating your child or children?
 Would you like to engage them in social activities with other home-ed kids?
 We have it covered with our Hain Home-Ed Hub!

 The Hain Home-Ed Hub meets every Tuesday afternoon at the Edward Hain Centre during term times between 1 and 3pm.
 Specific activities will be planned every week.
-These include: arts & crafts, board games, computer classes (taught by our regular IT course instructor, Chris Bevington), and cookery.
+These include: arts & crafts, board games and computer classes (taught by our regular IT course instructor, Chris Bevington).

 The Hub is open to all home-educated children and their homeschooling parent(s).
 Attendance is free.
 Come as and when you and your child(ren) choose, for the activities that interest them – either every week, or just one or two per month.